Bethe formula: The formula

-where ρ is the density of the material, Z its atomic number, A its relative atomic mass, N_{A} the Avogadro constant and M_{u} the Molar mass constant.
+where ρ is the density of the material, Z its atomic number, A its relative atomic mass, N_{A} the Avogadro number and M_{u} the Molar mass constant.

 In the figure to the right, the small circles are experimental results obtained from measurements of various authors, while the red curve is Bethe's formula.
 Evidently, Bethe's theory agrees very well with experiment at high energy.
 The agreement is even better when corrections are applied (see below).